Johnny & Associates: Smile-Up Project

+Charity activities as Starto

+Starto Entertainment continued the charity projects as part of their 2024 activities, with the single "We are", sung by the special unit "STARTO for you", formed by 75 members of 14 groups.
+The single was released in digital form on April 10, and as CD on June 12, with sales of the single going to Noto Earthquake relief funds.
+Additional information is expected to be released at a later date.

+As of June 5, 2024, the "Smile-Up Project" is no longer, being reborn under the name "Mindful", for which a new company has been established.
+General Incorporated Association "Mindful" will take over the charity activities, as well as other social contribution activities, like mental health care (which includes the support for sexual assault victims), enrollment support for higher education students in the Nursing field, and others.

 Views and controversies

 Accessibility to talents

 The business model of Johnny & Associates has an agency at the center in most areas in which it operates; the company has had its own recording, publishing, producing, filmmaking, merchandising, and advertising arms, a vertical integration that parallels Japanese keiretsu system, and for most of its history transmitted information directly to fans exclusively through the Family Club, a tightly controlled, membership-based platform on which its artists and their fans can communicate and share information with each other.
 During the 20th century, the F.C. was largely maintained through mail and fax.

-Johnny & Associates exercises strict control over their talents' likeness, to the point where photographs were initially not even posted on the company's official website and silhouettes were used in place of actual imagery on official websites of films and television in which the talent appeared.
-In addition to this, Johnny & Associates until recently did not use social media, limiting digital contents to paid subscription services like Johnny's Web.
-In 2011, Johnny & Associates began posting photos of their talents on their official website.
-On January 31, 2018, Johnny & Associates lifted their photo ban completely and allowed the press to post approved images of their talents more freely.
-In March of the same year, Johnny & Associates launched a YouTube channel for selected Johnny's Jr. groups.
-Since Kitagawa's death in 2019, Johnny & Associates have expanded accessibility for their talents.